-Prompted by many years as both a dealer and a collector of antiques and ‘anything quirky or different’, Steve Smith and his wife Karen opened their own Aladdin’s Cave of the unusual and curious in the summer of 2015.
+Prompted by many years as both a dealer and a collector of antiques and ‘anything quirky or different’, Steve and his wife Karen opened their own Aladdin’s Cave of the unusual and curious in the summer of 2015.

 The stock displayed in the showroom at Ollie’s of Whitchurch reflects Steve’s own expansive interest in antiques and collectables, and covers the broadest spectrum of age and style, with perhaps the single proviso that each item must be at least interesting, perhaps a little eccentric, original, and something he’d be proud to have in his own home.